 The necessary economic inputs for a dairy operation are land, labor, capital, and management.

-A cooperative is a firm that is owned by its farmer members, is operated for their benefit, and distributes earnings on the basis of patronage.
+A cooperative is a firm that is owned by its farmer members, is operated for their benefit, and distributes earnings based on patronage.

 Risk protection programs available to dairy farmers include: